The ultimate Gold Coast guide: everything you need to know before you go

 While you could happily spend a week (or more) flopped by the pool, there’s so much more to do on the Gold Coast.

-For a change of scenery, hike through the lush rainforest and discover the Green Mountains Section of Lamington National Park where you can conquer the waterfall circuit and find Elabana, Chalahn and Box Log Falls.
+For a change of scenery, hike through ancient rainforest and discover the Green Mountains Section of Lamington National Park where you can conquer the waterfall circuit and find Elabana, Chalahn and Box Log Falls.
 Or, visit Mount Tamborine and explore Witches Falls, using our Gold Coast guide to see the best of the Hinterland.

 The young (and young at heart) won’t want to miss the Gold Coast’s legendary theme parks.
 Meet your favourite characters at Movie World, ride the rollercoasters at Dreamworld and tackle the speed slide at Wet’n’Wild.

 Things you need to know